Burden of extremely high triglycerides

 Even with treatment, extremely

-high triglycerides take an emotional and social toll
+high triglycerides add an emotional and social burden

 People with FCS report that their disease impacts their mental well-being and their social lives.